 Our Phase 3 clinical development program for the use of Amigal as monotherapy in Fabry disease includes two clinical trials: Study 011 and Study 012.
-We have enrolled a majority of the planned 60 patients for Study 011, and have commenced an additional Phase 3 study (Study 012).
+Patient recruitment in Study 011 is closed and we continue to anticipate full enrollment by the end of 2011.
+In addition, the first patient in Study 012 commenced dosing in the third quarter of 2011.
 We plan to use the data from Study 011 to support the filing of a New Drug Application, or NDA, for marketing approval in the United States and the data from Study 012 to support the filing of an application for marketing authorization in Europe.